 Give Smiles of Orland Park a call today to schedule your appointment for gum treatment: 708-858-9591.
 We’re located at 7630 W. 159th St. in the 60462 Orland Park ZIP code.

 Reclaim Your Gum Health

 Gum disease is not a condition to be taken lightly.
 Left untreated, it has the potential to cause significant smile damage, including painful, bleeding gums and even tooth loss.
-That’s why twice-yearly checkups with Dr. Marshall are so important.
+That’s why twice-yearly checkups with Dr. Marshall and Dr. Jasek are so important.
 We can head off early signs of gum disease and help you avoid bigger problems.